MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/valid-root-ca-certificates-untrusted.md

 > [!IMPORTANT]
 > Untrusted root Certificate Authority (CA) certificate problems can be caused by numerous PKI configuration issues.
 This article illustrates only one of the possible causes of untrusted root CA certificate.

-Various applications that use certificates and Public Key Infrastructure (PKI) might experience intermittent problems, such as connectivity errors, one or two times per day/week.
+Various applications that use certificates and Public Key Infrastructure (PKI) might experience intermittent problems, such as connectivity errors, once or twice per day/week.
 These problems occur because of failed verification of end entity certificate.
 Affected applications might return different connectivity errors, but they will all have untrusted root certificate errors in common.
 Below is an example of such an error:

 |Hex|Decimal|Symbolic|Text version|
 |---|---|---|---|